 - Call an exterminator.
 They will know just what to do to remove the bugs.

-Prevention - Keep the Crickets out of the House
+Prevention: Keep the Crickets Out of the House

 Check to see that the outside of your house is completely sealed.
 Houses settle and contract, so where there wasn't an opening last year, there may be this year.
-Be sure you check door and window gaskets.
+Be sure you check your door and window gaskets.
 You should make sure your door is completely sealed.
 That may be how the crickets are entering.
 They often come in through the basement too.
 Are there any cracks in your foundation?
-Repair window screens.
+Repair your window screens.

 Keep plants away from the house.
 Get rid of grass and weeds growing close to your home.
 Crickets will hide under rocks or anything you've left near the house, so remove them.